saltedlolly/digibyte-seeder/README.md

 ```@reboot sleep 30 && /home/user/seedstartup.sh```

-This will pause for 30 seconds at boot before launching your DigiByte Seeder.
+When your server boots, it will pause for 30 seconds, before launching your DigiByte Seeder.
 Adjust the duration if needed.
 Save and exit.

 TROUBLESHOOTING